 AI in Commercial Real Estate

-Artificial intelligence (AI) is no longer a futuristic concept; it's a present-day reality that is reshaping industries across the board, including the financial services sector.
+Artificial intelligence (AI) is not just a future idea; it is a current reality.
+AI is changing many industries, including financial services.
 Among the many sectors embracing this technological wave is commercial real estate (CRE).

-With this fast development in the industry, Smart Capital Center hosted a Lunch and Learn during the MBA Servicing Conference to share the disruptive potential of generative AI in CRE servicing and asset management.
+Smart Capital Center hosted a Lunch and Learn at the MBA Servicing Conference.
+They shared how generative AI can change CRE servicing and asset management.

 In this article, you will:

 Generative AI has demonstrated significant benefits at the individual level.
 As Laura Krashakova highlighted, the benefits of leveraging this technology are substantial.
-A research made by Boston Consulting Group revealed that consultants using AI "finished 12% more tasks, completed tasks 25% quicker, and produced 40% higher quality results than those without."
+A study by the Boston Consulting Group found that consultants using AI finished 12% more tasks.
+They also completed tasks 25% faster and produced results that were 40% better than those who did not use AI.

-According to the Times, AI has surpassed humans in numerous tasks such as handwriting recognition, speech and image recognition, reading comprehension, and language understanding, and this trend of AI outperforming human capabilities is accelerating.
+The Times reports that AI has outperformed humans in many tasks.
+These tasks include handwriting recognition, speech and image recognition, reading comprehension, and language understanding.
+This trend of AI doing better than humans is speeding up.

-Generative AI has the potential to transform commercial real estate (CRE) by acting as a versatile tool in various roles, such as a collaborative human-AI writing agent or a specialized underwriter and asset manager.
+Generative AI can change commercial real estate (CRE) by serving in many roles.
+It can work as a team with humans in writing or act as a specialized underwriter and asset manager.
 This flexibility allows AI to assist in creating content, analyzing data, and managing assets more efficiently than ever before.

 In CRE lending and asset management, generative AI can be applied across the entire workflow: